 You are an adult.

-Answer: If age is less than 18, the condition age >= 18 will be false, and the block of code inside the if statement will not be executed.
+age is less than 18?age is less than 18, the condition age >= 18 will be false, and the block of code inside the if statement will not be executed.

 The else statement can be combined with an if statement to provide an alternative block of code to execute if the condition is false.